Create a gallery to show images and text about several products, and sort and filter that information.

 Using these steps, you imported data that includes .jpg images into a collection.
 You then added a gallery that displays the data and configured a label to show the units in stock for each product.

-On the Shape tab, select Visible, and then enter the following expression in the Function Bar:
+On the Shape tab, select Visible, and then enter the following formula in the Formula Bar:

 A blue rectangle surrounds the current selection in a gallery.
 Select a few gallery items to confirm that the rectangle appears around each item that you select.
 Remember, you can also open Preview to see and test what you're creating.